 stress are potentially fatal.
 Is all the stress really worth it?

 How do you currently handle stress in your daily life?
-Let us know in the
+Let us know by contacting

-comments below, post on our Facebook page or tweet at us!
+us, posting on our Facebook page or tweeting at us!